Public Transit Places

 Calculating Factors

-The goal of understanding the first party data is to calculate factors that Motionworks can use to adjust the base visitation that was generated earlier.
-Motionworks distributes/aggregates the(ridership-based) visitation values from the above standardization steps into weekly numbers.
-This means that, when available, daily first party data is aggregated up to weekly, or monthly visitation and is redistributed to weekly numbers uniformly.
-For other systems, the monthly first party data is distributed uniformly across weeks.
-The factors are then calculated by dividing the first party visitation by the observed visitation for each station and week.
-These factors are also applied to day of week and hour of day metrics so those also align to the first party visitation.
+The goal of understanding the first-party data is to calculate factors that Motionworks uses to adjust the base visitation generated earlier.
+Motionworks aggregates the ridership-based visitation values from the standardization steps above into weekly numbers.
+When available, daily first-party data is aggregated to weekly; monthly visitation is distributed uniformly across weeks.
+The factors are calculated by dividing the first-party visitation by the observed visitation for each station and week.
+These factors are also applied to day-of-week and hour-of-day metrics so that temporal patterns align to the first-party data.

-• Calculate the factor as the ratio of first party to observed - 400/200 = 2
+• Calculate the factor as the ratio of first-party to observed: 400 / 200 = 2.0

 Factor Imputation/Expansion